SESMG/SESMG/docs/getting_started/how_to_install.rst

 - Execute the installation manager you just downloaded.
 Choose the following directory for the installation: "C:\\Program Files (x86)\\Graphviz2.38\\" (should be the default settings)

-7. Execute the "installation.cmd" file.
+7. Execute the "Windows_installation.cmd" file.

 .. note::